danielhenrymantilla/polonius-the-crab.rs/README.md

 <details><summary>Click to see</summary>

-Now, this pattern is known to be sound / a false positive from the current borrow checker, NLL (the technical reason behind it is the _named_ / in-function-signature lifetime involved in the borrow: contrary to a fully in-body anonymous lifetime / borrow, borrows that last for a named / outer-generic lifetime are deemed to last _until the end of the function_, **across all possible codepaths** (even those unreachable whence the borrow starts)).
+Now, this pattern is known to be sound / a false positive from the current borrow checker, NLL.

+  - The technical reason behind it is the _named_ / in-function-signature lifetime involved in the borrow: contrary to a fully-in-body anonymous borrow, borrows that last for a "named" / outer-generic lifetime are deemed to last _until the end of the function_, **across all possible codepaths** (even those unreachable whence the borrow starts).

       - a way to notice this difference is to, when possible, rewrite the function as a macro.
 By virtue of being syntactically inlined, it will involve anonymous lifetimes and won't cause any trouble.

 ### Workarounds